 If you are about to receive an inheritance, you likely have some questions about the process and if you will need to pay tax on your inheritance.
-Darrow Wealth Management is a fee-only wealth management firm in Boston.
+Darrow Wealth Management is a fee-only wealth management firm in Boston and Needham, MA.
+We specialize in helping individuals plan and invest after a sudden wealth event.
 Schedule a free consultation to learn more about how a comprehensive financial plan can help make the most of your inheritance.

 Darrow Wealth Management does not provide tax and/or legal advice.
 Certain circumstances may require us to coordinate with your qualified tax and/or legal advisor.